Editorial guide

 Section 3

-For "How to choose a small face yoga step for before-skincare timing", the cleanest version of this advice is intentionally narrow.
-A stronger answer for "How to choose a small face yoga step for before-skincare timing" gives the reader criteria they can inspect: setup effort, comfort cues, session length, data handling, and review rhythm.
-If progress review matters for "How to choose a small face yoga step for before-skincare timing", start with completed sessions and comfort notes before judging appearance.
-If app choice is part of "How to choose a small face yoga step for before-skincare timing", ask whether the feature reduces the number of decisions before the.
+For "Small step: before skincare timing", the cleanest version of this advice is intentionally narrow.
+A stronger answer for "Small step: before skincare timing" gives the reader criteria they can inspect: setup effort, comfort cues, session length, data handling, and review rhythm.
+If progress review matters for "Small step: before skincare timing", start with completed sessions and comfort notes before judging appearance.
+If app choice is part of "Small step: before skincare timing", ask whether the feature reduces the number of decisions before the next session.
+The related Orena page exists for the next step after "Small step: before skincare timing"; this article earns that click by making.

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "How to choose a small face yoga step for before-skincare timing", strong claims deserve stronger evidence than a blog or app screen can provide.
+For "Small step: before skincare timing", strong claims deserve stronger evidence than a blog or app screen can provide.
 It should not make medical or skin-care decisions for the reader.
 That is why this article points to /tools/face-yoga-routine-generator when the reader wants the evidence note instead of another routine suggestion.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
-If the question is about habit, comfort, or planning, repeatable sequences instead.
+If the question is about habit, comfort, or planning, repeatable sequences instead of open-ended browsing can still help.

 Section 5

 After reading, the next step should fit a comparison between saved videos and an app-led routine.
-For "How to choose a small face yoga step for before-skincare timing", set one cue that already exists in the day.
+For "Small step: before skincare timing", set one cue that already exists in the day.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not replace qualified guidance when pain, irritation, or sudden swelling appears.
-The useful outcome is simple: the right reader.
+The useful outcome is simple: the right reader leaves with one repeatable next move.